-A ceramic-based mechanical pump able to operate at record temperatures of more than 1,400 degrees Celsius (1,673 Kelvin) can transfer high temperature liquids such as molten tin, enabling a new generation of energy conversion and storage systems.
+A new ceramic pump is able to operate at record temperatures of more than 1,400 degrees Celsius (1,673 Kelvin) and can transfer high temperature liquids such as molten tin, enabling a new generation of energy conversion and storage systems.

 The new pump could facilitate high efficiency, low-cost thermal storage, providing a new way to store renewable energy generated by wind and solar power, and facilitate an improved process for generating hydrogen directly from fuels such as methane – without producing carbon dioxide.
 Use of ceramic components, normally considered too brittle for mechanical systems, was made possible by precision machining – and seals made from another high-temperature material: graphite.

 Science & Technology Today foundation is a European leader in worldwide innovation research.
 We do consulting and market research for companies and governmental organisations about promising products and services, opportunities, threats and developments in technology.
 We can assist you by specifically looking for innovations that suit your company and give you a first mover advantage.
 If required, we can translate our research results into German, French, Italian or Spanish.
 We also assist people who want to start their own business.